ANDRE-CRYPTO-DRE/dc-ai/README.md

 Morning Stand-Up: 8:15

-What did I do yesterday? - I c
+What did I do yesterday? - I made a website by following a step-by-step tutorial during a Google Meet led by our instructor.

 What will I do today? - I will continue what started yesterday and will learn more.